c-0w0/RF-FeatureExtraction-WeatherClassification/README.md

-# Feature Extraction for Weatehr Classification using Random Forest
+# Feature Extraction for Weather Classification using Random Forest

 ## Dataset